ToolsGambling

 For NFL games, the opening line usually appears 5-7 days before kickoff.
 For NBA, it's the morning of the game.
 In soccer, lines can open weeks early for major tournaments.

 Some lines shift significantly before kickoff.
-Understanding how key numbers shape teaser odds and how alternate lines are derived can help you spot early value.
+Understanding how key numbers shape teaser odds, our teaser pricing strategy guide, and how alternate lines are derived can help you spot early value.

 Who Really Moves the Lines?
 Sharp Bettors vs. the Public